 Many paddlers are frustrated when they know how slow they ‘re going to a paddleboard, but the one thing that pushes them is to hit an average SUP speed itself.
-After all, when trying to move yourself on straight lines, trying to maintain your balance on flowing water is hard enough without attempting to raise speed.
+After all, when trying to move on straight lines, trying to maintain your balance on flowing water is hard enough without attempting to raise speed.

 Most paddlers are around 3,5 to 4,5 miles per hour across the water, which is a good, relaxing pace.
 Beginners move to start more slowly, and recreational paddlers and tourers can keep their energy on longer excursions so that they can’t paddle hard.